Community Spirit

 What you see today from the outside is an impressive modern building built in brick but in a classic style.
 Inside it enjoys modern tastes but housed sypathetically with original artifacts and furniture in a large vaulted structure which accommodates the congregation in a functional but warm environment.

-Bishop lays hands on Editor
+Bishop lays hands on first Editor

 August's front cover featured The Bishop of Lincoln, the Rt Revd Dr John Saxbee, with Rev'd Chris & Julia Harrington on the steps of Lincoln Cathedral after Chris's ordination as an Anglican priest on 5 th July.